kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-05-expose-and-secure-a-workload/apix-05-02-get-jwt.md

 ## Prerequisites

-* Use an OpenID Connect-compliant (OIDC-compliant) identity provider
+* Use an OpenID Connect-compliant (OIDC-compliant) identity provider.

 ## Get a JWT